vlaks425/sMBR/README.md

 # sMBR

-The official repository for the ACL2025 paper: **Unveiling the Power of Source: Source-based Minimum Bayes Risk Decoding for Neural Machine Translation**.
+The official repository for our ACL2025 paper: **[Unveiling the Power of Source: Source-based Minimum Bayes Risk Decoding for Neural Machine Translation](https://aclanthology.org/2025.acl-long.149/)**.

 This repository contains the official implementation of the Source-based Minimum Bayes Risk Paraphrase (sMBR-PP) decoding algorithm, designed to enhance the performance of Neural Machine Translation (NMT).